 - Arrange the tomato slices on the bottom bread slice and drizzle with a little extra virgin olive oil.
 Sprinkle with salt.

-- Next, place the mozzarella slices on top of the tomatoes along with some torn pieces of basil leaves (or whole leaves) on top, and drizzle with a little more olive oil and salt.
+- Next, place the mozzarella slices on top of the tomatoes along with some torn pieces of basil leaves (or whole leaves) on top, and drizzle with a little more olive oil.

 - Finally, place the other slice of bread on top and enjoy!